Jim Duggan: First Royal Rumble winner (1988–1989)

-American patriot (1989–1993)
+King and American patriot (1989–1993)

 In mid-1989, he started a feud with King Haku, who was awarded the crown on the July 9, 1988 edition of Superstars when Harley Race was forced to vacate the crown due to injuries sustained in a match against Hulk Hogan on the March 12, 1988 edition of Saturday Night's Main Event.
 Duggan defeated Haku to win the crown and earn the title of "King of the WWF" on the May 13, 1989 edition of Superstars.
 On the May 27 edition of Saturday Night's Main Event, Duggan earned a shot at the Intercontinental Championship against "Ravishing" Rick Rude.
 Duggan won the match by countout, and Rude retained the title, as a title cannot change hands via countout or disqualification.
 At SummerSlam, Duggan teamed with Demolition (Ax and Smash) in a six-man tag team match and defeated André the Giant and The Twin Towers (Akeem and The Big Bossman).

 He eventually lost his crown to "Macho Man" Randy Savage, who began calling himself "Macho King", and started a feud with Savage.
 At Survivor Series, he captained a team dubbed "The 4x4's" against Savage's team, "The King's Court".
 Duggan's team lost the match.
 He faced Savage again on the January 27 edition of Saturday Night's Main Event.
 Duggan defeated another former rival, Dino Bravo at WrestleMania VI.
 He began teaming with his former rival, Nikolai Volkoff and started a feud with The Orient Express (Tanaka and Sato), whom they beat at SummerSlam.
 He began a short feud with WWF World Heavyweight Champion Sgt.
 Slaughter and faced Slaughter for the title on the February 1 edition of The Main Event.
 Slaughter retained the title by getting himself disqualified.

 In late 1991, he patched up things with Sgt.
 Slaughter, who had turned babyface, and the pair formed a tag team.
 At Survivor Series, the duo joined the Texas Tornado and Tito Santana in an elimination match to defeat a team led by Col. Mustafa.
 On the February 8 edition of Saturday Night's Main Event, Duggan and Slaughter defeated the Beverly Brothers (Blake and Beau).
 At WrestleMania VIII, he teamed up with Virgil, Sgt.
 Slaughter, and Big Bossman against The Nasty Boys (Jerry Sags and Brian Knobs), The Mountie, and Repo Man.
 Slaughter eventually left active wrestling and Duggan continued to pursue his singles career again.